yugabyte/yugabyte-db/docs/content/preview/contribute/core-database/coding-style.md

 ### Unused C and C++ features

-* C++ exceptions: In most of YugabyteDB code, C++ exceptions are not used.
-However, in some cases, C++ standard library functions that throw exceptions are used, and those exceptions are caught as early as possible and converted into `Status` or `Result` return values.
+* C++ exceptions: We don't use C++ exceptions in most of the YugabyteDB code.
+However, in some cases, we use C++ standard library functions that throw exceptions; we catch those exceptions as early as possible, and convert them into `Status` or `Result` return values.
 * `assert`: C library macro.
 YugabyteDB uses its own set of macros for invariant checking.

 ### Other related coding guidelines for C++